 I learned to hand knit when I was in high school, and I later went on to get a degree in textile design.
 In design school, I studied both hand and machine knitting.
 After graduation, I designed circular knits professionally.
 My customers were mostly garment manufacturers who sold apparel to the big-box retailers.

 I’ll try anything crafty!
 I’ve enjoyed dabbling in all kinds of crafts, including needlework, stamping, card making, beadwork, sewing and mosaics.

 I’ve been a writer since I was in junior high, when I first began journaling.

 I began writing for the web in 1998, and I have writing scattered in various places around the Internet.

-In 2009, I signed on as About.com’s Guide to crochet in 2009, a gig I worked on on a more than full-time basis until 2014.
+In 2009, I signed on as About.com’s Guide to crochet, a gig I worked at on a more than full-time basis until 2014.
 The New York Times Company owned the About.com network at the time I began writing for them.
 I spent 3 years under the Times umbrella learning the business of journalism and writing for the web; I wrote for the About.com network for about five years total.